Cricket: New Zealand v England 3rd ODI scoreboard

-Wellington, March 3, 2018 (AFP) - - Scoreboard at the end of the England innings in the third one-day international against New Zealand in Wellington on Saturday:
+Wellington, March 3, 2018 (AFP) - - Completed scoreboard in the third one-day international between New Zealand and England in Wellington on Saturday:

 England